MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/widget-provider-manifest.md

 Required.
 Specifies a screenshot for a widget.
 This screenshot is shown in the Widgets host in the **Add Widgets dialog** when the user is selecting widgets to add to the Widgets host.

+> [!NOTE]
+> The widget screenshots are not displayed on the Widget Board's add widgets dialog in the current preview release..

 | Attribute | Type | Required | Description | Default value |
 |---|---|---|---|---|
 | **Path**| string | Yes | The package-relative path to a screenshot image file. | N/A |